Goats

 I'm Angie

 Angie was living life with her goat best friend and a human family.
-In the Spring of 2021, her buddy died and Angie started showing signs of depression and anxiety.
+In the spring of 2021, her buddy died, and Angie started showing signs of depression and anxiety.
 Her human family felt that she was lonely and needed to be part of a small herd.
-Luckily we were able to integrate Angie into our fragile goat/sheep/lamb herd since she is considered a super senior.
-As an angora goat Angie is very soft so giving her beautiful coat a pet is as nice for you as it is for her!
+Luckily, we were able to integrate Angie into our fragile goat/sheep/lamb herd since she is considered a super senior.
+As an angora goat, Angie is very soft, and giving her beautiful coat a pet is as nice for you as it is for her!
+Angie passed away in 2023 from old age.
+Though her time at ABAR was short, her gentle spirit and kind nature touched our hearts.

 We are Lightning, Polar, & Mader